John Sterling (sportscaster)

-John Sterling (né Sloss; born July 4, 1938) is an American retired sportscaster, best known as the radio play-by-play announcer of the New York Yankees of Major League Baseball from 1989 to 2024.
+John Sterling (né Sloss; July 4, 1938 – May 4, 2026) was an American sportscaster, best known as the radio play-by-play announcer of the New York Yankees of Major League Baseball (MLB) from 1989 to 2024.
 Sterling called 5,060 consecutive Yankees games from 1989 to 2019.

 Early life

-Sterling was born John Sloss in New York City and grew up on Manhattan's Upper East Side, the son of advertising executive Carl H. T. Sloss.
-Sterling is Jewish.
-He briefly attended Moravian College, Boston University, and the Columbia University School of General Studies before leaving school to begin his career in radio at a small station in Wellsville, New York.
+Sterling was born John Sloss in New York City on July 4, 1938.
+He grew up on Manhattan's Upper East Side, the son of advertising executive Carl H. T. Sloss and Gladys (Hodrov) Sloss, and was Jewish.
+He briefly attended Moravian College, Boston University, and the Columbia University School of General Studies before leaving school to begin his career in radio at WLSV in Wellsville, New York, where he called football, baseball, and basketball games for Wellsville High School.
+It is also where he changed his surname to catchier 'Sterling'.

 Broadcasting career

-Early career
+Early professional career

-He changed his name to Sterling and began his broadcasting career in Baltimore, where he served as the play-by-play announcer for the then-Baltimore Bullets for the 1970–71 NBA season.
+Sterling began his broadcasting career in Baltimore, where he served as the play-by-play announcer for the then-Baltimore Bullets of the National Basketball Association (NBA) for the 1970–71 season.
 He also did play-by-play for Morgan State University football, a role that he held from 1971 to 1978.

 Sterling came to New York broadcasting as a talk show host with WMCA in 1971.
-He later served as the radio voice for the WHA's New York Raiders, the WFL's New York Stars, the NHL's New York Islanders (where he was paired with Bob Lawrence), and the ABA/NBA's New York/New Jersey Nets (where he was paired mainly with Mike DeTomasso).
+He later served as the radio voice for the World Hockey Association's New York Raiders, the World Football League's New York Stars, the National Hockey League's New York Islanders (where he was paired with Bob Lawrence), and the American Basketball Association/NBA's New York/New Jersey Nets (where he was paired mainly with Mike DeTomasso).
 Sterling also did a stretch with the Yankees as pre-game host on WMCA and WINS radio, as well as co-host on cable segments with Mel Allen.

 From 1975 through 1980, Sterling announced Nets and Islanders games for WMCA, WVNJ, WOR-TV, and SportsChannel New York, continuing his WMCA talk program until 1978.
-After his initial stint in New York, Sterling spent nine years in Atlanta hosting a sports call-in show on WSB radio and covering the Braves (1982–1987) and Hawks (1981–1989) for Turner Sports.
+After his initial stint in New York, Sterling spent nine years in Atlanta hosting a sports call-in show on WSB radio and covering Major League Baseball's Atlanta Braves (1982–1987) and NBA's Atlanta Hawks (1981–1989) for Turner Sports.